 In this section you can find the best affiliate marketing companies – networks, programs and platforms focused on social, mobile and app-related offers.
 Looking for progressive affiliate partners?
 You can find specialist mobile affiliate networks as well as offers focused on delivering over Instagram, Facebook, Youtube and other social platforms.
 In addition, we list a range of affiliate marketing tools and platforms.
 We put a lot of effort to bring a number of hand-picked affiliate marketing companies that are capable to offer high quality offers to this marketplace and we hope you find it useful.

 The affiliate market has been instrumental for selling of many kinds of products and services and in particular helped businesses to gain new leads, offer coupons, get more subscribers and more.
 With the advance of mobile, new types of offers have been introduced, the most common are mobile content, mobile subscription, mobile games and app installs.
 Let’s take a closer look at each of these:

-- Mobile content – with this type of offer affiliates help merchants to increase their sales with mobile channel.
-A few examples of popular digital content that affiliates help to sell are music, movies, books.
+- Mobile content – with this type of offer affiliates help merchants to increase their sales with the mobile channel.
+A few examples of popular digital content that affiliates help to sell are music, movies, books, audiobooks.

 - App Installs – with a wide range of affiliate programs that cover various demographics, app developers have a robust channel to acquire more app installs and build their app user base.

 - Mobile games – games on mobile stand out of the rest mobile apps because of the significance mobile games have gained over the years.
 The competition is extremely high because the bulk of the industry revenue have been generated with a small number of players.
 In this environment affiliate programs are vital for game developers to reach more user base than marketing on the App Store / Google Play marketplace allows them to.

 Affiliate Marketing Verticals

 In recent years, among many business verticals, the following ones have experienced the most traction with an affiliate marketing: